Author, Andrew Gibson

 Please note that banks and online-only operators will not offer you any assistance on rates.

-If you are sending money from Portugal to the UK, you have a choice to use a bank or currency broker.
+- To send money from Portugal to the UK, you can use a bank or currency broker.

 Key Currency is a leading currency broker.